tinyci/ci-docs/docs/intro.md

 ci-demo directory.

 The latest release can be found at [tinyCI releases](https:/github.com/tinyci/tinyci/releases).
-The downloaded release must be saved as release.tar.gz.
+The downloaded release must be saved as `release.tar.gz` at the root of the repository.

 #### Bring up the environment